Military Police of Goiás State

-The Military Police of Goiás State are the preventive police force of the state of Goiás.
+The Military Police of Goiás State (Polícia Militar do Estado de Goiás) are the preventive police force of the state of Goiás.
 In Brazil, Military Police are reserve and ancillary forces of the Brazilian Army, and part of the System of Public Security and Brazilian Social Protection.
-Its members are called "State Military" person.
+Its members are called "State Military" personnel.

 Organization

 The Military Police of Goiás State is formed by battalions, companies, and platoons.

 The battalions (Batalhão de Polícia Militar - BPM) and independent companies (Companhia Independente de Polícia Militar - CIPM) are organized into Regional Commands (Comandos Regionais de Polícia Militar - CRPM).
 These Commands are in major urban centers, and their battalions and companies are distributed according to population density in cities.